Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 According to the company, an increasing number of Aquabrass faucets are being designed in-house by a staff of engineers and designers.

-It has not, however, as of the date of this report, identified a single faucet designed in-house by Aquabrass.
+It has not, however, as of the date of this report, identified a single faucet designed in-house, and has applied for no design patents in the U.S. or Canada for faucets.
+(A design patent is the usual protection against others copying an original design.)

-Many of the Italian faucets sold by Aquabrass are also for sale outside of North America under other model names.
-For example,
+We found many of the Italian faucets sold by Aquabrass for sale outside of North America under other model names.

-The faucets are taken from the of the Italian factories that manufacture the faucets rather than being designed by or especially for Aquabrass.
+Aquabrass faucets appear to be taken from the of the Italian factories that make them rather than being designed by or especially for Aquabrass.

-The distinctive Aquabrass Stiletto faucet, designed by Giancarlo Vegni for Treemme, for example, is sold in Europe by Treemme as the Hedo faucet.
+The distinctive Aquabrass Stiletto faucet, designed by Giancarlo Vegni, for example, is sold in Europe by Treemme as the Hedo faucet.
 Likewise, faucets in the Bridge collection, designed by Treemme designer Rémi Théberge, are sold in the rest of the world as the Bridge Mono collection.

 Faucet Pricing